Let veggie burgers be burgers, says Lords committee

 After hearing the testimony of several experts, the EU Energy and Environment Sub-Committee chairman, Lord Teverson, said in his letter to Robert Goodwill that renaming much-loved meat free products could “make it more challenging for people to reduce the amount of meat in their diet at a time when government should be seeking to encourage the opposite.”

 In April, a Brussels agriculture committee approved a ban on applying carnivorous nomenclature to meat free products.
 The proposal was to have been voted on by the EU parliament after European elections in May, then put to member states and the European commission to ratify.
-With new members, however, the proposal must now be reassessed by the agriculture committee, which will either abandon the plan or put it forward for possible ratification in September.
+With new members, however, the proposal must now be reassessed by the agriculture committee, which will either abandon the plan or put it forward for possible ratification later in the year.

 Teverson told Goodwill: “Our witnesses were unanimous in the view that current naming conventions around vegetarian burgers and sausages in particular are clear and easy to understand.”
 Quoting Ruth Edge of the National Farmers’ Union, he added: “Those are traditional items for the UK market, and consumers are very familiar with those terms anyway.”